 This article outlines the various causes of a cough without a fever, along with their associated treatments.
-We also provide advice on home remedies and when to see a doctor.
+It also provides advice on home remedies and when to see a doctor.

 Coughing is a natural reflex that helps clear the airways of mucus and other irritants.

-- Sub-Acute: Lasting 3-8 weeks and persisting after the infection that caused them has gone.
+- Sub-Acute: These last 3–8 weeks and persist after the infection that caused them has gone.

-- Chronic: Lasting longer than 8 weeks.
-This type can occur due to chronic respiratory conditions.
+- Chronic: These last longer than 8 weeks.
+They can occur due to chronic respiratory conditions.

 Below are some potential causes of a cough without a fever.

 The common cold may cause a mild to moderate cough, usually without a fever.
 Other possible symptoms of a cold include:

 The common cold usually goes away within 1–2 weeks without the need for medical treatment.